Sustainable Gaps

 A plain-language read on the likely cause area.

-A first route map for one messy example.
+A first work-path map for one messy example.

-A short list of proof, owner, and closeout gaps.
+A short list of ownership, records, and closeout gaps.

 A next-step recommendation before any software or staffing decision.